Valou0539/portfolio-v3/content/projects/recettes/en/my-role.md

-As the developer of this project, I was responsible for:

-- Design and development
-- Technical architecture
-- Implementation of key features
+In this project, after having designed the application, I developed the front-end part which includes the integration of the mockup and the API requests to retrieve, add, modify and delete recipes.